liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/05-upgrading-themes.markdown

 ### Updating CSS Rules [](id=updating-css-rules)

 Liferay 7 uses Bootstrap 3's syntax for CSS rules.
+This gives you access to all of Bootstrap 3's great features and improvements.

 If your theme does not use the Themes Generator, you can refer to the [Migrating from 2.x to 3.0 guide](http://getbootstrap.com/migration/#migrating-from-2x-to-30)